Turquoise: Names

-The word turquoise dates to the 17th century and is derived from the Old French turquois meaning "Turkish" because the mineral was first brought to Europe through the Ottoman Empire from the mines in the historical Khorasan province of Iran (Persia).
-However, according to Etymonline, the word dates to the 14th century with the form turkeis, meaning "Turkish", which was replaced with turqueise from French in the 1560s.
-According to the same source, the gemstone was first brought to Europe from Turkestan or another Turkic territory.
+The word turquoise dates to the 16th century and is derived from the Old French turquois meaning "Turkish" because the mineral was first brought to Europe through the Ottoman Empire from the mines in the historical Khorasan province of Iran (Persia).
+The name is considered a misnomer, as the mineral came from Persia and is not found in Turkey.
+The first recorded use of turquoise as a color name in English was in 1573.

 Pliny the Elder referred to the mineral as callais (from Ancient Greek κάλαϊς) and the Aztecs knew it as chalchihuitl.

 In professional mineralogy, until the mid-19th century, the scientific names kalaite or azure spar were also used, which simultaneously provided a version of the mineral origin of turquoise.
 However, these terms did not become widespread and gradually fell out of use.

 History

+Turquoise was mined by pre-Columbian Native Americans in deposits in New Mexico (Los Cerrillos) and likely in California as well.
+Additionally, it was used by the Ancient Egyptians, although not very commonly.
+Several turquoise artefacts, such as beads and reclining calves, have also been found in Greece, dating to the Mycenaean era (1500BC).

-Turquoise mining in New Mexico's Cerrillos Hills began with Native Americans, later attracting brief European interest in the late 1800s.
+Turquoise mining later attracted brief European interest in the late 1800s.
 Prices peaked in 1890, then collapsed by 1912, ending large-scale operations.
 During Mohammad Khodabanda reign (1578–1587), accumulated turquoise dust from fifty years of mining in Safavid Iran was squandered lavishly, reflecting royal excess amid economic hardship, political discord, and rising factionalism among the qezelbash elite.